Lazarus Morgan

 Lazarus Morgan (born c.
 1986) is an American college football coach.
-He is the head football coach for Buffalo State University, a position he has held since 2022.
+He is the defensive coordinator and defensive backs coach for Hobart and William Smith Colleges, positions he has held since 2026.
+He previously served as the head football coach for Buffalo State University, a position he held from 2022 until 2025.
 He also coached for Utica, Alfred, and Cortland.
 He played college football for Utica as a defensive back.